Today, image is everything. We want to look good. We want our brands to look good. We want memorable logos and unique brochures and cool websites.

 If you’ve only got one thing to say, don’t repeat yourself.
 Repetition should be avoided when a statement is made again and again.
 Avoid repeating the one point.
 If you only have one concept to preach, stop saying it so often.

 Irritating, isn’t it?
-Any three of those sentences could be deleted, and the key concept would still be expressed.
+Any three of those four sentences could be deleted, and the key concept would still be expressed.

 In the case of copy, quality always trumps quantity.
 Make your point – once! – and move on.